 Sun and Cultural Coast Cities and Region

-The larger cities of St. Petersburg and Sarasota are located on the Sun Coast and Cultural Coast, respectively.
-This is where you’ll find lots of employment opportunities, all types of housing, and the amenities of living in a city.
-The Tampa-St. Pete beach areas are Clearwater, Dunedin, and St. Pete Beach and the coastal islands of Siesta Key, Longboat Key, Lido Key, and Anna Maria grace the Sarasota area.
-The weather here is significantly cooler in the winter, averaging about 7-10 degrees less than the Lee Island Coastal cities, and being larger cities, you’ll find more jobs, heavier traffic, and fewer vacationers.
+The larger cities of St. Petersburg and Sarasota are located on the Sun Coast and Cultural Coasts.
+This is where you’ll find lots of job opportunities, all types of housing, and the amenities of living in a city.
+The Tampa-St. Pete beach areas are Clearwater, Dunedin, and St. Pete Beach and the coastal islands of Siesta Key, Longboat Key, Lido Key, and Anna Maria grace the Sarasota coastal area.
+The weather here is much cooler in the winter, averaging about 7-10 degrees less than the Lee Island coastal cities, and being larger cities, you’ll find more jobs, heavier traffic, and fewer vacationers.

 Once you've decided to join us here in paradise - our job is making that happen!
 We'll help make your transition simple and easy.
 You can buy your new Southwest Florida home or condo with the confidence someone's on your side and looking out for your best interests.

 We'd love the chance to show you what our beautiful Florida Gulf coast cities have to offer.
 So, just call us with any questions you may have or for an appointment that's easy and convenient for you.
 Our goal is to help you find your Southwest Florida dream home.
 Let the professionals of Gulf Coast Associates show you how their area knowledge, experience, marketing savvy, and technological expertise will work best for you!
 To ask a question or get started on a more in-depth search of the Southwest Florida coastal regions, contact us directly.
 One of our Realtor® associates will be glad to help!